bbrownekianda/docs/pages/README.md

 - **Walk-through:** This widget allows you to create a walk-through quickly which could be made available to a user, group or an organisation, see [Walk through widget](pages/walkthrough.md) for more details.

 When you have added one or more widgets, you can move the widgets around the dashboard page using the **Drag handle** button.
+This is possible when you are in **Edit mode**, see [Edit mode and View mode](#edit-mode-and-view-mode).

 ![Drag handle button](images/draghandle.png)